-A little bit on my story: I studied abroad in Italy for a summer in college and was hooked on travel.
-Ever since then I had been trying to find a way to move back to Europe.
+A little bit on my story: I studied abroad in Italy for a summer in college and was immediately hooked on travel.
+And more specifically Europe.
+Ever since I returned I dreamt of finding a way to move back to Europe.
 I ended up in Germany with a little bit of luck.
 My husband had the chance to work overseas and once he mentioned that possibility I jumped on it.
-He can tell you I was basically jumping around the house in excitement.
-Yes I was that person.
+He can tell you I was quite literally jumping around the house in excitement.
 Just a few months later we boarded a plane and the rest is history!

 How Do I Work in Germany if I don't know German?

 Many German companies will actually send employees to Germany and have them learn German on the job.
 In fact, that's exactly how a friend of mine ended up in Germany.
 Her company, Bosch, needed positions filled at offices near Stuttgart and she volunteered to go.
 Of course in order for this to happen you'll have to be working for a German company first.
 Some of the big International companies include many car companies such as Mercedes (Stuttgart), BMW (Munich), Porsche, and Volkswagon and other companies such as Bosch.

 Good To Know: The International business language around the world is English.
 Many larger companies speak English at work and this may be helpful when looking for a job.

 If there's not a German company nearby and you're anxious to move right away, many people opt to be au pairs, or nanny's, in Germany.
 If you take this route you'll have to take some classes in Germany (you don't have to speak German).
 This is popular because these people usually live with the family so they aren't left searching for an apartment.
 I've known many many people who have opted to do this and eventually find other work and stay.